Consumer medicine information

 3 Pharmaceutical Form

-10 mg wafer - White to off-white round wafer with a flat or slightly irregular surface.
+10 mg wafer - White to off-white round wafer with a flat or slightly irregular surface and a modified square on one side and plain on the other side.

 4 Clinical Particulars